kyletolle/talks/denver_startup_week_webooks/index.md

 ___
 This fictional organization will help make things a little more concrete.
 Explain how they'll use Fulcrum.
+People in the office will specify what kind of data they want to collect about bear attacks.
+People in the office, like forest rangers, will be the ones collecting the data about the bear attacks.
 ------

 ### Vicious